pbedadham/gke-demo/gcp-console/README.md

    - Click the "Create Cluster" button.
    - Configure cluster settings:
      - **Cluster Basics**: Provide a name for your cluster and select the desired region/zone.
-     - **Node Pools**: Configure the machine type, number of nodes, and other node pool settings.
-     - **Node Pool Advanced Edit**: Customize advanced settings like boot disk size, labels, and taints (if needed).
+     - **Networking(optional)**: Customize the default selection of network, subnet, and network access to desired.
    - Click "Create" to initiate cluster creation.

 4. **Monitor Cluster Creation**: The GCP Console will display the progress of cluster creation.
 You can also view cluster details, node status, and more.